vanyog/Students_Import/DATA_PROCESSING.md

 How is the CSV / Excel file data processed before it is imported into RosarioSIS database?

+## Excel files

+Excel files are automatically converted to CSV format.
+Note: Only the first spreadsheet is saved.

 ## All data
 [Trimmed](http://php.net/trim) (spaces are stripped), examples: